dekuNukem/duckyPad/getting_started.md

 * Test-run starts after a 2-second delay.

-* Test-run duckyScript can't get past [Windows User Account Control](resources/pics/app/uac.png) screens.
+* Test-run can't get past [Windows User Account Control](resources/pics/app/uac.png) screens.
 You'll have to run it on real thing.

+* On macOS, if test-run doesn't work, [go to Settings -> Security & Privacy -> Accessibility](resources/pics/app/macos.png), unlock and allow the app.
+Even then, some key combos might not work.
+Better test it on the real thing.

 -----